 Thirty years ago, in 1988, former NASA scientist James Hansen told Congress that Earth was warming and that he was 99 percent positive humans were causing it, as Oliver Milman writes at the Guardian.
 And we have made so much freaking progress since then, right?
 Well, no, not exactly.
 In fact, we're emitting 61 percent more carbon dioxide than we were 30 years ago, as Eric Holthaus notes at Grist.
 But Holthaus also has this to say:

 I read enough about climate change to know that the future will most likely bring hardships that most of us have never experienced.
 But because I'm not a scientist, I'm hesitant to write too much about troubling times ahead.
 And I don't need to.
 As climate scientist Kate Marvel notes, writing at Scientific American, "The future will bring upheaval and uncertainty.
 Sometimes disaster will be imprinted with the undeniable fingerprint of climate change."
 How will we respond?
 What if you or someone you know becomes a refugee?
 Many, such as farmers and people escaping rising seas along coastlines, will be from the U.S. Marvel delves into uncomfortable concepts with the hope that we'll start building communities that can adapt to change—communities built on compassion, not hate.
-Please note: I'd like to give a big shout-out to The Climate Lemon for sharing this piece on Twitter.
-Thanks!
+(Many thanks to The Climate Lemon for sharing this piece)

 Climate scientists often have to collect and interpret climate change data as well as communicate the dangers ahead—all without scaring people too much.
 But they also have to balance that with providing hard facts so communities can take action and be prepared for catastrophic events.
 In this poignant essay at The Monthly, Ecologist Lesley Hughes describes this tension with such heart-rending honesty that, by the end, you'll understand why being a climate scientist is like riding a roller coaster.
 In addition, some scientists say that the survival of civilization rests on our ability to stay below a 2°C rise in global temperatures.
 I know I've said this many times, but we are not on track to meet that goal.